raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - We can fix this with either nodeSelectors on the pod spec, which containts labels and selectors set to the nodes.
 - We can label a node with for example `kubectl label node node-01 label=selector`
 - When a pod is created with a nodeSelector it will create it on a node with that selector
+- **Limitations:** We used a single label and selector to achieve our goal here.
+But what if our requirement is much more complex.
+- For this we have **Node Affinity and Anti Affinity**

 ## NodeAffinity / AntiAffinity
 - Used for the cases where we need advanced node selection capabilities